PagerTree/pt4-docusaurus/blog/getting-started-with-ruby-on-rails-in-2024-the-complete-development-environment-guide.md

 ## Ruby on Rails Development Environment Overview

-Setting up your Ruby on Rails development environment will take roughly 30 minutes from start to finish.&#x20;
+Setting up your Ruby on Rails development environment will take roughly 30 minutes from start to finish.

 ### Ruby on Rails Development Environment Setup Steps: